Public & Secure API Keys

 The Secure API Key gives you full administrative powers.
 With this key, you can:

-• Stake validators without requiring to sign messages.
+- Stake validators without requiring to sign messages using the enterprise staking endpoints.

-• Exit validators from your organization.
+- Exit validators from your organization using the enterprise staking endpoints.
 Including emergency exits.

 This key must be kept private and secure.
 If leaked, it could allow unauthorized validator exits or drain allocated public keys, which can result in system abuse.